ConductionNL/conduction-website/docs/Issue_flow.md

 3. After successful testing, completed issues are:
    - Presented to Product Owner during sprint review (Friday)
    - Released to master branch on Monday morning following successful review

+## Sprint Closure

+1. Scrum Master prepares sprint review proposal including:
+   - List of completed issues for review
+   - Overview of unfinished issues
+   - Recommendation per unfinished issue (keep or return to backlog)
+2. During sprint review (Friday):
+   - Team reviews unfinished issues
+   - Decision made per issue to either:
+     - Keep in sprint (if aligned with roadmap and capacity)
+     - Return to backlog
+   - Decisions are made in accordance with roadmap priorities